-We believe the climate crisis could bring a variety of risks and opportunities to our business, which it is important to respond to as a company (see pp. 16 and 17).
+We believe the climate crisis could bring a variety of risks and opportunities to our business, which it is important to respond to as a company (see "Risks and Opportunities Relating to Climate Change").

-In June 2020, Japan's Ministry of the Environment revised its ninology for the expected rise in frequency and intensity of natural disasters such as flooding from "climate change"
+\In June 2020, Japan's Ministry of the Environment revised its terminology for the expected rise in frequency and intensity of natural disasters such as flooding from "climate change" to "climate crisis."

-Approach to increasing
+Approach to increasing corporate value

-corporate value
+The integration of environmental management and growth strategies is essential for the long-term survival and growth of the Group in the future

-The integration of environmental management and growth strategies is essential for the long-term survival and growth of the Group in the future a sustainable society through our business activities
+We are able to solve environmental problems and generate profits while leveraging our company's strengths (management resources, expertise, etc.)

-We are able to solve environmental problems and generate profits while leveraging our company's strengths (management resources, expertise, etc.) New Environmental Management Strategy
+New Environmental Management Strategy